sitinursalamah/Credit-Risk-Prediction-using-Machine-Learning/README.md

 ---

 ## ✅ Conclusion
-From the five classification models trained and evaluated, **XGBoost** achieved the highest performance.
+From the four classification models trained and evaluated, **XGBoost** achieved the highest performance.
 It successfully minimized misclassification, especially in detecting **high-risk borrowers**, making it the most reliable model for credit risk prediction in this project.

 ---